 Understanding CLV allows sales teams to identify and prioritize customer accounts based on their long-term value.
 This practice prevents disproportionate sales efforts on less profitable leads or clients.
 By analyzing various accounts’ comparative values, your sales team can focus its time and resources on nurturing high-value relationships.

-Stephan Liozu, chief value officer at Zilliant, explained the unique challenge of applying CLV in B2B.
+Stephan Liozu, a pricing thought leader and value coach, explained the unique challenge of applying CLV in B2B.
 “In B2B, lifetime value takes on a unique dimension, as procurement teams are generally structured to focus on short-term savings rather than long-term value,” Liozu explained.

 This highlights the need for sales teams to use CLV metrics to shift their focus from immediate wins to customers who bring sustainable revenue growth.
-By nurturing these valuable client relationships, salespeople can increase their sales efficiency and reduce time spent on cold calling and prospecting.
+When salespeople concentrate on high-CLV accounts, they can work more efficiently and spend less time on cold calling and prospecting.

 CLV measurements can yield true revelations for more successful sales account management.
 You may view an account as mediocre; however, calculating its CLV can show that it’s woefully underdeveloped, with more potential than your team realized.

-For example, say your team has made only a few random sales in small batches to customer A. This customer likely hasn’t made an impression on the sales department and isn’t really on the radar.
-However, when you calculate this client’s full potential for the expected length of the relationship, you may realize it’s actually in the top 20 percent of your business’s accounts.
-Knowing this, you can rethink the account’s development strategy.
+Consider a scenario where a customer places small, sporadic orders.
+That account likely hasn’t made much of an impression on the sales department and isn’t really on anyone’s radar.
+But when you calculate its full potential over the expected length of the relationship, you may find it actually ranks in the top 20 percent of your accounts — which means it deserves a better development strategy.

 CLV’s predictive nature provides valuable insights into a company’s market potential based on its real accounts.
 It offers a holistic, multidimensional view of growth opportunities — enabling more informed long-term planning.